01-edu/public/subjects/printrange/README.md

 ## print-range

-### instructions
+### Instructions

-- Write a function named `PrintRange` that takes a start and end number and prints all the numbers in that range.
+Write a function named `PrintRange` that takes a start and end number and prints all the numbers in that range.
 - If the start number is greater than the end number, print the numbers in descending order.
 - If the start number is less than the end number, print the numbers in ascending order.
 - If the number is greater than `9` print just to `9`
 - If the number is less than `0` print just to `0`
 - If both numbers are less than `0` or greater than `9` print (`'\n'`)
 - the output should be space-separated and (`'\n'`) at the end.

-### Function
+### Expected function

 ```go
 func PrintRange(start, end int) {
     // Your code here
 }
 ```

 ### Usage

+Here is a possible program to test your function:

 ```go
 package main